lustre-labs/lustre/pages/guide/01-quickstart.md

 ```

 Lustre's dev tools include a development server that will serve your app and
 rebuild it as you make changes.
+They also help you add static assets like CSS files,
+images and fonts; and minify and bundle your app for production.

-It's important to make sure you add this package
-as a `--dev` dependency for two reasons:
+It's important to make sure you add this package as a `--dev` dependency for two
+reasons:

 - The dev tools are not needed in production, so we want to be sure we don't
   accidentally ship them.